alfo1995/ADM-HW4/README.md

 So if two authors have made the same publications, or rather have always collaborated together, their distance of **jaccard** will be 0.

-- Calculating Jaccard Distance function; def Jaccard(p1,p2):{}
+* Calculating Jaccard Distance
+	function: def Jaccard(p1,p2):{
 	It is taking two lists as input which represent list of publication belongs two different author.

 	We will use this lists in intersection function.

-	We implemented Jaccard distance in order to this formula, 1-J(A,B)
+	We implemented Jaccard distance in order to this formula, 1-J(A,B)}

-	-In Jaccard function, we also used one help function to convert our input into appropriate format for intersection function.
+* In Jaccard function, we also used one help function to convert our input into appropriate format for intersection function.
 		We define "listToDict(pubList):{}" function

 		[{162021: 'perturbo: a new classification algorithm based on the spectrum perturbations of the laplace-beltrami operator.'}, {730272: 'optimal spectral transportation with application to music transcription.'}, {731280: 'mapping estimation for discrete optimal transport.'}]